denten-books/plain-text/2-chapter.md

 I am trying to burrow (impatiently, because the archive is thick, and the bedrock far) from a big idea, like literature, down to its more modest textual forms, and into the material substratum underlying all print media---paper, digital, or otherwise.
-For this, I will need an operational definition of literature, free (to the extent it is possible) from its normative spectres: something like "systemic application of textuality to human life," and textuality as "the site of literary activity."
+For this, I need an operational definition of literature, free (to the extent it is possible) from its normative spectres: something like the "systemic application of textuality to human life," where textuality is understood as "the site of literary activity."
 But I am not yet ready to move beyond the obvious tautology.

 ### 2.4 Content and Control